 The series kicks off on Instagram Live on the @shes4sports IG account on July 15 with Katie Barnes, award-winning journalist who covers LGBTQ issues and women’s sports for ESPN and then with Krystina Algobo, Team Canada, Water Polo, World Champion, along with Mary Spencer Olympian, Boxing on July 22.

-Canadian Women & Sport will also host a Zoom panel discussion on July 29 to further the conversation with athletes and leaders from the LGBTQI2S+ BIPOC sports community.
+Canadian Women & Sport will also host Zoom panel discussions on July 29, August 26 and September 23, to further the conversation with athletes and leaders from the LGBTQI2S+ BIPOC sports community.

 Guests featured in the series will include:

 - Kim Davis, Executive Vice President, Social Impact, Growth Initiatives & Legislative Affairs

 - Katie Barns, Awarding-winning, ESPN Journalist and Writer

 - Krystina Alogbo, Team Canada, World Champion, Water Polo